 As a result, fans strongly connect certain numbers with specific players, and teams rarely reuse them.

-Want your own customize cricket jersey with a favorite number?
-Visit the CricHeroes Store to customize your jersey, just like the players featured in this guide!
+Want your own customised cricket jersey with a favorite number?
+Visit the CricHeroes Store to customised your jersey, just like the players featured in this guide!

 Famous Indian cricketers and their jersey numbers